kenjitheman/newsman/README.md

 // }
 ```

-- you need to add usernames(optional) and chatIDs to users.json file like this:
+- You need to add usernames(optional) and chatIDs to users.json file like this:

 ```json
 {